-1996 Oldsmobile Aurora Repair Question
+1996 Oldsmobile Aurora • 130,000 miles

-sounds like fuel pump is problem. was it done by dealer?
+Sounds like fuel pump is problem. was it done by dealer?

-no it was done at home. i checked the connection and it is solid.
+No it was done at home. i checked the connection and it is solid.

-my mistake. i just bought the car a month ago private party but i found the mechanics receipt. it was done at a mechanic shop 2 months ago.
+My mistake. i just bought the car a month ago private party but i found the mechanics receipt. it was done at a mechanic shop 2 months ago.

-i have seen a lot o people who have had pumps go bad by merely running out of gas. they put gas in but car wont start. end up putting in new pump. also seen lots of after market pump failures usually under a yr after replacement. so if your pump is getting power but not running/running right that would be my guess.
+I have seen a lot o people who have had pumps go bad by merely running out of gas. they put gas in but car wont start. end up putting in new pump. also seen lots of after market pump failures usually under a yr after replacement. so if your pump is getting power but not running/running right that would be my guess.

-thank you for ur help im just gonna keep messin with it and hope i get it run... will keep u posted
+Thank you for ur help im just gonna keep messin with it and hope i get it run... will keep u posted